Semiparametric Single-Index Estimation for Average Treatment Effects: Conclusion

 \section{Conclusion}

-To address the issue of possible misspecifications, we propose a semiparametric estimation method for the average treatment effect.
-Our approach assumes the propensity score function with a single-index structure, and a flexible link function is allowed.
-We estimate the index parameter and link function simultaneously in the infinitely dimensional function space and estimate the propensity score by implementing an optimization with the constraints of identification conditions and establish the large sample properties of our estimator.
-Our method is empirically applicable and can be used for models with a wide range of error distributions.
-Our approach also provides computational flexibility for moderately large dimension problems.

-We conduct an extensive simulation study to evaluate the finite sample performance of our proposed estimator in finite samples.
-We provide the empirical results on the effect of maternal smoking on babies' birth weight and the effect of the job training program on future earnings.
-We find that, compared to the widely used average treatment effect estimators, our approach is less prone to misspecification of the propensity score function and is valid when the propensity score approaches zero or one.
+We propose a semiparametric estimation method for determining the average treatment effect.
+Our approach assumes a single-index structure for the propensity score function, allowing for a flexible link function.
+We simultaneously estimate the index parameter and link function in an infinitely dimensional function space, and calculate the propensity score through optimization, taking into consideration the constraints of identification conditions.
+We also establish the large sample properties of our estimator.
+Our method is empirically applicable and suitable for models encompassing a wide range of error distributions and offers computational flexibility for problems of moderately large dimensions.
+We conduct an extensive simulation study to assess the finite sample performance of our proposed estimator in finite samples.
+We present empirical results concerning the impact of maternal smoking on infant birth weight, as well as the effect of job training programs on future earnings.
+Our approach is less susceptible to misspecification of the propensity score function and remains valid when the propensity score approaches zero or one.